 The School has varied range of Bachelor and Master programs.
 About 3000 students follow a TSB degree program.
 In the bachelor as well as in the master programs the School's international focus is prominent.
 Offering four English taught bachelor programs and sixteen English taught masters TSB attracts students from all over the world.

 12:00 - 17:00

 Start your student life - Information market (TSB)

-On Monday the 26th of August the Program Introduction Day for the new Bachelor students of the school of TSB will take place.
-In addition to the regular program, there will be an information market on campus that is designed on how to fill in your student life.
-This market is specific to the students at the school of TSB.
+On Monday the 26th of August the Program Introduction Day for the new Bachelor students of Tilburg School of Social and Behavioral Sciences will take place.
+In addition to the regular program, there will be an information market on campus to learn more about studying in Tilburg at Tilburg University and to get to know your fellow freshmen.

 16:00 - 17:00